Time for something a little different: our first Persona Marathon entry!

 Most of the sites on the map led to single conversations or cutscenes, like at people’s homes.
 Here we met a snooty rich woman, some of the casts’ family members, and that sort of thing.
-I should also mention the Mikage Ruins found at the north end of town – I imagine that’s a little unusual in your average metropolis – but you can’t explore there yet, so things were fairly tame and urban.
+I should also mention the Mikage Ruins found at the north end of town.
+I imagine that’s a little unusual in your average metropolis, but you can’t explore there yet, so things were otherwise tame and urban throughout the town.
 Despite the sheer number of scenes available for the explorer, very few of them actually provided gameplay hints, probably because nothing malefic was going on as of yet.
-As you’re going to see, Persona 1’s premise implies that most of the games’ dungeons outright don’t exist at the start of the game, so it would be pretty hard to give hints about anything paranormal at this point!
+As you’re going to see, Persona 1’s premise implies that most of the games’ dungeons and antagonists outright don’t exist in this reality at the start of the game, so it would be pretty hard to give hints about anything paranormal at this point!
 While this does take the steam out of this brief segment (less than five minutes on the PSP, god knows how much time on the PSX), I feel like the game’s internal logic does justify itself here in P1, but just barely.
 This kind of empty game world would look like a great, gaping flaw on any other product.